Carotid Artery Disease

 If you or a loved one has any of these symptoms, call for medical help right away.
 A TIA may be a warning sign that a stroke is about to occur.
 But TIAs don't precede all strokes.

 The symptoms of a TIA and stroke are the same.
-A stroke is loss of blood flow (ischemia) to the brain that continues long enough to cause permanent brain damage.
+A stroke is loss of blood flow (ischemia) to the brain that lasts long enough to cause brain damage.
 Brain cells start to die after just a few minutes without oxygen.

-The disability that occurs from stroke depends on the size and location of the area of the brain that suffered loss of blood flow.
+The effects after a stroke depends on the size and place in the brain that had loss of blood flow.
 This may include problems with:

 - Bowel and bladder function